 Straps are also a very important element in the best backpacks for travel – after all these are what will be touching you.
 Good straps will help ensure a comfortable fit.
 If the straps are no good then it doesn’t matter what size your backpack is, it will still be uncomfortable (and possibly painful).
 This is what I look for:

-Another thing to look for in the best backpacks for travel 2018 is mutiple compartments.
+Another thing to look for in the best backpacks for travel is multiple compartments.
 Just one compartment can be annoying.
 For one reason because there are always items you need to be able to access quickly that you don’t want swallowed up by the rest of your bag.